“The Floating Girls: A Documentary” has been nominated for the Bram Stoker Award for Superior Achievement in Short Fiction.

 Recent Story Sales:

-“Black Stars on Canvas, a Reproduction in Acrylic” to Joe Pulver for the forthcoming Cassilda’s Song, a King in Yellow anthology of all new tales written by women.
+“Her Beginning is Her End is Her Beginning,” a novelette co-written with E. Catherine Tobler, to Joe Pulver for Cassilda’s Song, a King in Yellow anthology of all new stories written by women.